Modular Tracking Framework: A Unified Approach to Registration based Tracking: Introduction

 \section{Introduction}

 Fast and high precision visual tracking is crucial to the success of several robotics applications like visual servoing and autonomous navigation.
-In recent years, online learning and detection based trackers have become popular \cite{Wu13benchmark, Kristan2015_vot15} due to their robustness to changes in the object's appearance which makes them better suited to long term tracking.
-Such trackers, however, are often unsuitable for robotics applications for two reasons.
-Firstly, they are too slow \cite{singh16_modular_results} to allow real time execution of tasks where multiple trackers have to be run simultaneously or tracking is only a small part of a larger system.
-Secondly, they are not precise enough \cite{singh16_modular_results} to provide the exact object pose with sub pixel alignment required for these tasks.
-As a result, registration based trackers (Sec. \ref{registration_tracking}) are more suitable for these applications as being several times faster and capable of estimating higher degree-of-freedom (DOF) transformations like affine and homography.
+Image patch trackers are usually classified as either registration-based (RBT) or online learning and detection based trackers (OLT).
+In recent years OLTs have become popular \citep{Wu13benchmark, Kristan2015_vot15} due to their robustness to changes in the object appearance.
+This makes OLT suited to long term tracking.
+However, OLTs are neither precise, nor fast, and commonly estimate only 2 DOF image translation or, adding scale, 3 DOF.
+RBTs (Sec. \ref{registration_tracking}) are often more suitable for robotics applications, being several times faster and capable of estimating higher degrees-of-freedom (DOF) transformations like 6 DOF affine and 8 DOF homography to pixel precision.
+Using visual servoing or a calibrated camera, this allows precise full 6 DOF 3D translation and rotation alignments in applications such as robot arm control and augmented reality.